 The 18 metre forward mast of the ill-fated inter Island ferry Wahine was kept by the Wellington City Council for decades before being given to the Hutt City Council.
 Covered in rust and graffiti it was then restored at a cost of $45,000.
-A zinc thermal sprayed coating & paint system was applied and from 2009 it stands on the coast at Korohiwa Bay as a memorial to those lost in 1968.
+A 150 micron zinc thermal sprayed coating & paint system was applied and from 2009 it stands on the coast at Korohiwa Bay as a memorial to those lost in 1968.

 Thermal sprayed Zinc coatings for corrosion protection of steel are not only suited to large infrastructure projects but also residential applications such as stair structures, beams and outdoor furniture.
 The options of applying zinc, zinc/aluminium or pure aluminium also provide better protection compared to hot dip galvanising especially in coastal areas.
 There’s also the opportunity to use different coatings, such as bronze or copper, to fit with the overall design scheme.